wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 In the `wrench` repository:

   - Edit `wrench/tools/wrench/wrench-daemon/doc/wrench-openapi.json` to add the new path and all its specification.
 This file uses the [OpenAPI/Swagger standard](https://swagger.io/specification/)
-  - In the above, make sure that the new path has a `operationId` field set to the name the C++ method that will be called when a request to this path is placed
+  - In the above, make sure that the new path has its `operationId` field set to the name the C++ method that will be called when a request to this path is placed
   - Implement the above method in `wrench/tools/wrench/wrench-daemon/src/SimulationController.cpp`

 ## Steps to augment a new Python API